Skip to content

 1. You can attempt to run the Repair Company utility if you have an I/O error in a file that is not on the reindex file list.

-• If you are on the 2024.0 version, you’ll need to install the 2024.0.1 patch update before you can run Repair Company
+• If you're on the 2024.0 version, you’ll need to install the 2024.0.1 patch update before you can run Repair Company

 2. If you receive an error message that the file couldn’t be reindexed, browse out to the file location, right-click the file and select Properties.
-If the Read-only check box is checked, uncheck it, and then run the Repair Company again.
+If the Read-only checkbox is checked, uncheck it, and then run the Repair Company again.

 3. If the file wasn’t read only, or if it was and the second attempt fails, you’ll need to restore a backup made before getting the error.